-If a test result is denied, an appeal can be made to the C&C Committee for arbitration.
+If a test result is denied, an appeal can be made to the C&V Committee for arbitration.

-1.6 Step 5: Grant of Use of Program Marks
+2.6 Step 5: Grant of Use of Program Marks

-If an application is approved, further information will be communicated to the primary contact on the guidelines of using OVP Program Marks (including OVP logo) and the status of compliance for promotional purposes.
+If an application is approved, further information will be communicated to the primary contact that includes badges and on the guidelines of using OVP Program Marks for marketing and promotional purposes.